 If you have a product, a clear vision of its future, a bit of money to throw around, the mindset to destroy anyone who positions themselves against you, a suit, and an artist you can hire to draw your animal mascot in various outfits, you’re ready to scale.
 We start immediately.
 NEXT →

-Alright — I’ve completed the Pre-Scale Checklist, so I’m ready to scale my comedy startup.
+Alright — I’ve completed the Pre-Scale Checklist, so I’m ready to scale my publishing startup.
 I’ve got a number of financially dormant products I can potentially growth-hack into the profitsphere:

 An illustrated adventure revolving around the ancient, extremely popular board game of Go.
 A digital copy of first book is free to download if you create an account on this site, and the second book is a few dollars.
 I also have paperbacks taking up space in my work area.